Bilfinger eyes takeovers in Asia, North America in expansion

-FRANKFURT, June 1 (Reuters) - German construction and industrial services group Bilfinger SE is eyeing an acquisition in Asia or North America to reduce its dependence on the European market, its chief financial officer said.
+FRANKFURT (Reuters) - German construction and industrial services group Bilfinger SE (GBFG.DE) is eyeing an acquisition in Asia or North America to reduce its dependence on the European market, its chief financial officer said.

 “It would certainly be good for us to once again make a larger strategically significant takeover as we’ve done at the end of 2009, when we bought Austrian MCE with an enterprise value of 250-300 million euros ($324-389 million),” Joachim Mueller told Germany’s Boersen-Zeitung in an interview published on Saturday.